Skip to main content

 Basking Sharks: Giants of the Sea

 Giants of the Sea: Exploring the Majesty of the UK’s Basking Sharks When most people think of sharks, images of sleek, fearsome predators often come to mind.
 Yet along the coasts of the United Kingdom, another kind of shark quietly roams the waters—the basking shark (Cetorhinus maximus), the second-largest fish in the world, and an ocean gentle giant that inspires wonder rather than fear.
 Who Are the Basking Sharks?
 Basking sharks are truly remarkable creatures.
-They can grow up to 12 meters (almost 40 feet) long, yet despite their enormous size, they are completely harmless to humans.
-Unlike their more notorious cousins, basking sharks are filter feeders, meaning they feed on plankton, tiny organisms that drift through the ocean.
+They can grow up to 12 metres (almost 40 feet) long, yet despite their enormous size, they are completely harmless to humans.
+Unlike their more notorious cousins, basking sharks are filter feeders , meaning they feed on plankton, tiny organisms that drift through the ocean.
 They swim slowly with their massive mouths wide open, filtering water through specialized gill rakers to extract their microscopic meals—a feeding strategy more akin to a whale than a typical shark.
-The name “basking” comes from the way these sharks appear to...
+Their gill rakers are like a built-i...

 Where to See Dolphins in Cornwall, UK